This is how contracting

 03

-The system automatically calculates and seals the real market range: minimum, below average, average, above average and maximum.
-From that moment, no administrator — at the production company or at Visualnet — can modify the benchmark.
-It is immutable by design, not by policy.
+The system automatically calculates and signs in the Procurement File the real market range: minimum, below average, average, above average and maximum.
+At that moment, no administrator — at the production company or at Visualnet — can modify the benchmark.
+The signed benchmark is immutable by design, not by policy.

-Proposal comparison view with sealed benchmark — Visualnet
+Proposal comparison view with signed Procurement File — Visualnet

-Live platform view: proposals ranked by market position, benchmark sealed at closing and immutable.
+Live platform view: proposals ranked by market position, Procurement File signed at closing and immutable.

 04